mseeley/export/README.md

-# @mseeley/exportFrom
+# @mseeley/export-from

-`exportFrom` is a convenience utility to roll-up a subdirectory into named exports.
+`export-from` is a convenience utility to roll-up a subdirectory into named exports.

 # Installation

 ```
-npm install -D @mseeley/exportFrom
+npm install -D @mseeley/export-from
 ```

 # Usage

-Require `mseeley/exportFrom in an`index.js` file in the directory of files that you want to roll-up.
+Require `mseeley/export-from in an`index.js` file in the directory of files that you want to roll-up.

 > Example directory structure: